Arnaud Courlet de Vregille

-Arnaud Courlet de Vregille (5 March 1958) is a French painter.
+Arnaud Courlet de Vregille (born 5 March 1958) is a French painter.

 Biography

 Born into a family of painters and collectors related to Otto van Veen, Peter Paul Rubens' teacher, Arnaud Courlet de Vregille began to draw at a very early age and subsequently embarked on a painting-career : paintings, murals (fresco), theatre decors.
 In 1993, his talent as a painter was revealed when the Institut Supérieur de Paris awarded him a prize for his work Laisse-moi which work was acquired by the Ministry of Finance for the decoration of the Cité Administrative de Bobigny.

 The painter lives in Besançon (Doubs) where he pursues his artistic career.
 His work is known in France but also in Armenia and Russia.